 Monday, July 04, 2011

 This quote reminds me of the time I was brought into to work with a handful of youth leaders.
 The purpose of our gathering was to explore what it would take for them to shift away from the ever popular Rock Star Approach to youth ministry (i.e., building their ministries on their personalities, gifts, oratory skills, coolness, and fantastic programming) to making their youth ministries Jesus-like disciplemaking making ministries.

 This was my opening statement at our very first session: “If you as the leader don’t make the mental, emotional, and spiritual shift from Rock Star for volunteers and students to Equipper and Mobilizer of volunteers and students, you will not be able to build a Jesus-like disciplemaking ministry.”

-In an attempt to point out the obvious contradiction embedded in his statement (think about it), I gently pushed back, “The Jesus of the Bible strategically invested his entire ministry in equipping and mobilizing twelve guys to make disciplemakers.
+In an attempt to point out the obvious contradiction embedded in his statement (think about it), I gently pushed back, “The Jesus of the Bible strategically invested his entire ministry in equipping and mobilizing twelve guys to be and make disciplemakers.
 So if you’re really following the Jesus of the Bible, you have to do what Jesus did—equip and mobilize disciplemakers—or you’re not following Jesus.”

 Let’s just say that after I said this, things got really interesting in that room.
-It go so heated that the leader called for a break (remember—we were just getting started).
+It go so heated that the leader who convened the gathering called for a break (remember—we were just getting started).
 At this point, I'm thinking, "If we can't agree on something as basic and factual as Jesus was a disciplemaker who equipped and mobilized disciplemakers, this is going to be a very long meeting.

 Later, on the ride home, as a reflected on this very interesting exchange that took place, it all made me wonder: